Updated: 2025/Nov/16

 OSSL_CMP_MSG_http_perform() sends the given PKIMessage req to the CMP

-server specified in ctx via OSSL_CMP_CTX_set1_server(3) and optionally
+Otherwise the server specified via OSSL_CMP_CTX_set1_server(3) and

-function returns the server's response PKIMessage.
+returns the server's response PKIMessage.

 The function makes use of any HTTP callback function set via